maximus-powers/jambda/README.md

 ## Acknowledgements

-Based on the js-to-lambda library with custom extensions to handle Math functions and formatting.
+- Based on concepts from various lambda calculus implementations

-John Tromp diagrams are based on the visual representation of lambda calculus developed by John Tromp.
-More information can be found in his paper "Functional Diagrams for Supercombinator Compilation".
+- John Tromp diagrams are based on the visual representation of lambda calculus developed by John Tromp